 Heaven is your eternal playground now, filling it with the everlasting music of your laughter.
 A song of joy and celebration as you play with the angels.
 Your young spirit forevermore in a state of wonder and innocence – with eyes open in amazement, gazing at the beauty around you.

 You see, every now and then, a beautiful spirit is born – too beautiful for this world.
 The angels saw this, and set you free.

 I will see you again some day, my brother.
 Together, you and I will sing and dance to the chorus of the angels.

 We’ll take long walks at night and admire the stars.
 Each star, a brilliant reflection of our love for those we’ve left behind.
-Each star a reflection of their love for us, connecting all of us in the night sky – just as the stars connect us now.
+And each star a reflection of their love for us, connecting all of us in the night sky – just as the stars connect us now.

-I remember how much you loved airplanes, Roy.
+I remember how much you loved airplanes.
 Have you learned to sail the skies in a plane of your very own?
 You could take me for a ride some day.
 Together, we’ll sail heaven’s untold skies.